On the Alexander polynomial of links in lens spaces

-\begin{example} The Alexander polynomial is indeed a useful invaraint that can detect inequivalent knots that are not distinguishable by other common invariants.
-Let $K_1$ and $K_2$ be knots in $L(3,1)$ with diagrams from Figure~\ref{ex2}, which are respectively the links $L4a1$ and $L10n42$ from the Thistlethwaite link table with $3/1$ rational surgery performed on the trivial component.
-The knots are not distinguished by the Kauffman bracket skein module $S_{2,\infty}$~\cite{gabr}, an invariant that generalizes the Kauffman bracket polynomial, since it holds that
+\begin{ex} The Alexander polynomial is indeed a useful invariant that can detect inequivalent knots that are not distinguishable by other common invariants.
+Let $K_1$ and $K_2$ be knots in $L(3,1)$ with diagrams from Figure~\ref{ex2}, which are respectively the knots $\overline{1_1}$ and $\overline{5_1}$ from the knot table in~\cite{gabr} and respectively the links $L4a1$ and $L10n42$ from the Thistlethwaite link table with $3/1$ rational surgery performed on the trivial component.
+The knots are not distinguished by the Kauffman bracket skein module $S_{2,\infty}$, an invariant that generalizes the Kauffman bracket polynomial (see Table 4 in \cite{gabr} and Appendix D in \cite{gabr2}), since it holds that